Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The suburb of West Lakes had a median taxpayer income of $56,502 and an average income of $75,094 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This is higher than national averages, with Greater Adelaide's median income being $54,808 and average income $66,852.
-By September 2025, estimated incomes would be approximately $61,474 (median) and $81,702 (average), based on an 8.8% growth in wages since financial year 2023.
-In West Lakes, household, family, and personal incomes ranked modestly between the 38th and 47th percentiles, as per the 2021 Census figures.
-The $1,500 - 2,999 income bracket dominated with 30.2% of residents (2,288 people), similar to regional levels where 31.8% fell into this bracket.
-Housing costs were manageable with 88.2% retained, but disposable income was below average at the 43rd percentile.
-The area's SEIFA income ranking placed it in the 7th decile.
+The suburb of West Lakes had a median taxpayer income of $56,502 and an average of $75,094 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is higher than national averages, with Greater Adelaide's median income at $54,808 and average income at $66,852.
+By September 2025, estimated incomes would be approximately $61,474 (median) and $81,702 (average), based on a Wage Price Index growth of 8.8% since financial year 2023.
+According to the 2021 Census, West Lakes ranks modestly in terms of household, family, and personal incomes, between the 38th and 47th percentiles.
+The income bracket $1,500 - 2,999 dominates with 30.2% of residents (2,289 people), similar to regional levels where 31.8% fall into this bracket.
+Housing costs are manageable, with 88.2% retained, but disposable income is below average at the 43rd percentile, and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income